Skip to main content

 An Eligible Whistleblower includes a current or former:

-(c) in the case of the Corporations Act, a relative of an individual referred to in (a) or (b) or a dependent of such an individual (or of the individual’s spouse); and
+(c) in the case of the Corporations Act, a relative of an individual referred to in (a) or (b) or a dependent of such an individual (or of the individual’s spouse)

 (d) in the case of the Tax Act, a spouse or child of an individual referred to in (a) or (b) or a dependent of such an individual (or of the individual’s spouse).